joshuadanpeterson/typewriter.nvim/README.md

 Typewriter requires the following dependencies:

-[nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter): Typewriter uses Tree-sitter to determine the current code block or function for the `:TWCenter` command.
+[nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter): Typewriter uses Tree-sitter to determine the current code block or function for the `:TWCenter`, `:TWTop`, and `:TWBottom` commands.

 Make sure to install and configure nvim-treesitter before using Typewriter.